 It would not be uncommon for the umpire to delegate some of their own duties to a service judge.
 Typical examples include:

-Even so, the chief role for a service judge is watching over the server and checking whether the serves made are legal.
+Even so, the chief role for a service judge is watching over the server and checking whether serves they make are legal.

 The service judge will sit on a low chair, located at the middle of the court (directly opposite the umpire).
 But, the role of the service judge would go to the umpire if no service judge has been appointed.

 Note: Don't be fooled in thinking the service judge has an easy job.
 In fact, monitoring the badminton serve is an important, and sometimes controversial, aspect of the game.
-Hence the need to dedicate a judge to that particular role.
+Hence the need to dedicate an experienced judge to that particular role.

 There are several functions for a line judge in badminton.
 They are responsible for monitoring the service, side lines, and baseline during a match.